 If you’re a serious art collector or want to become one, it’s wise to buy a book specific to art inspection to learn more about how ultraviolet lights can be used to test for authenticity and repairs before purchasing pricey works of art.Continue to 5 of 6 below.

 05 of 06

-Old postcards, books, signs, photos and other paper products made before the late 1930s rarely glow under a black light.
+Old postcards, books, signs, photos, and other paper products made before the late 1930s rarely glow under a black light.
 However, chemical bleaches and dyes used in modern papers will fluoresce under ultraviolet light.
 Knowing this helps to detect forged documents and distinguish reproductions in all types of ephemera.
-Before purchasing a rare paper memorabilia, however, have it examined by an expert who will have knowledge and tools beyond black light testing to aid in authentication.
+Before purchasing rare paper memorabilia, however, have it examined by an expert who will have knowledge and tools beyond black light testing to aid in the authentication.

 06 of 06

 Many modern fibers such as rayon and polyester, including sewing thread, will fluoresce under a black light.
 This helps to date quilts, vintage clothing, stuffed animals, rag dolls, and other items made using cloth.
 You can also detect repairs looking for new materials incorporated into old textiles.